ianlewis/dotfiles/README.md

 Tools are installed using several methods and are installed in several locations.

-- Tools installed via Python are installed in a Python venv in the home directory under `~/.local/share/venv`.
+- Tools installed via Python are installed in a Python virtual environment the home directory under `~/.local/share/venv`.
 The `~/.local/share/venv/bin` directory is added to the `$PATH`.
 - Tools written in JavaScript/TypeScript are installed globally by `npm` into the global `node_modules`.
 This is located at `~/opt/node/lib/node_modules` and `~/opt/node/bin` is added to the `$PATH`.